 The Snæfellsnes peninsula is authentically Icelandic with its enchanting fishing villages, black sand beaches, lava fields and the powerful and mystical glacier which gives the area its name.
 To make the most of this tour we stay at the beautiful Hótel Búðir to optimise the chances of seeing the Northern Lights before heading back to Reykjavík after two amazing days.

-This two day tour is recommended for the Northern Lights high season, between October and late March.
+This two day tour is recommended for the Northern Lights high season, between September and early April.

-From the 1st of November and the 14th of December we alter the itinerary slightly since the killer whales are usually not seen in that period.
-Between these dates we have many other attractions to visit instead.
+Please note, whale watching isn’t always possible.
+For example, from the 1st of November to the 14th of December the killer whales are usually not seen in that period.
+Wind and wave height also play a big part in our decision to go ahead.
+When this occurs we add in other attractions to visit instead.

 – The overnight stay at the stunning Hótel Búðir.
 No less picturesque is the black church on the hotel grounds.
 This is the perfect spot to marvel at the Northern Lights.